 5. Conclusion

 There is lack of balance between treatment and control groups at baseline in terms of the number of students, proportion of male students, and outcome variables evaluated.
-This imbalance is attributed to the non-random selection of control schools, based on proximity to treatment schools.
+This imbalance can be attributed to the non-random selection of control schools currently carried outbased on proximity to treatment schools.